jxn628/syriatel-churn-analysis/README.md

 ## International Plan
 ### Analysis:
 <i>NOTE: Data shows that Customers without the international plan were still able to make international calls.
-I am operating under the assumption that the data is correct and that there is a seperate International Plan, as indicated bty the "International Plan" column.
+I am operating under the assumption that the data is correct and that there is a seperate International Plan, as indicated by the "International Plan" column.
 I am also assuming that the data contained in that field is accurate.</i>

 - only 323 people (9.5% of customers) have international plans.
 But those that do have a high rate of churn.
 - <b>churn rate for customers with an international plan is 42.4% vs 11.5% for those without an international plan.</b>